timholy/CodeTracking.jl/README.md

 CodeTracking is perhaps best thought of as the "query" part of Revise.jl, providing a lightweight and stable API for gaining access to information it maintains internally.

+## Limitations (without Revise)

+- parsing sometimes starts on the wrong line.
+Line numbers are determined by counting `'\n'` in the source file, without parsing the contents.
+Consequently quoted- or in-code `'\n'` can mess up CodeTracking's notion of line numbering
+- default constructor methods for `struct`s are not found